A (memory) friendly, easy, lazy and modular collection class.

-The API will give you a pretty good idea of the existing methods and what you can do with it.
+The API will give you a pretty good idea of the existing methods and what you can do with them.

-I'm doing my best to keep the documentation up to date, if you found something odd, please let me know in the issue queue.
+We are doing our best to keep the documentation up to date; if you found something odd, please let us know in the issue queue.

 Every time changes are introduced into the library, Github runs the tests.

 The library has tests written with PHPUnit.
 Feel free to check them out in

 tests/unit/ directory.
 Run